morbrian/carnd-vdat/README.md

 This file is the writeup.

+The [demo_pipeline](./vdat-pipeline.py) function is written to produce all of the sample images in this write up.
+It calls the same sequence of functions as our video procesing pipeline, but exists separately to help generate examples of each step of our process.

 ###Histogram of Oriented Gradients (HOG)

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.